Things to do

 Walking

-Salvator Rosa offers three short walks to explore the fascinating natural wonders of the area.
+Salvator Rosa offers two short walks to explore the fascinating natural wonders of the area.

 Navigation skills and adequate preparation are essential for off-track bushwalking.